fatihsirin/splunk-tutorial/search-commands/transforming/top.md

 # Description
-- Return the most common values for the given field
+- Return the n most common values for the given field
 # Syntax
 - Use the `limit` keyword to control how many results are returned
 # Examples